hiandy24/hiandy24.github.io/content/docs/example/_index.md

 ---
 weight: 2
-bookFlatSection: true
-title: "blog list"
+title: "blog"
+type: blog
 bookCollapseSection: true
+# bookFlatSection: true
+# 平铺
 ---

 this is a example site